RIKEN-RCCS/lens3/test/simple/README.md

 ## Basic Tests

+The "test_api.py" and "test_access.py" tests run basic tests.
+"test_api.py" tests Lens3-Api functions.  "test_access.py" test
+Lens3-Mux for bucket accesses.

-### Client Setting (credential)
+### Client Setting

-The following tests "test_api.py" and "test_access.py" read a configuration file "client.json".
-It includes endpoints for S3 and Lens3-Api.
+These tests read a configuration file "client.json".
+It includes the endpoints for S3 and Lens3-Api.
 Copy "client-example.json" to "client.json" and edit it.

-It also includes a credential to access Lens3-Api.
-A credential may be a user+password pair for basic-authentication, a cookie for Apache OIDC, or a user name to bypass authentication.
+"client.json" also includes a credential to access Lens3-Api.
+A credential may be a cookie for Apache OIDC, a user+password pair for basic-authentication, or a user name to bypass authentication.
 To bypass authentication, it needs to access Lens3-Api directly (i.e., skipping the proxy).
-A credential for Apache OIDC can be found in a cookie named "mod_auth_openidc_session".
-Web browser's js-console may be used to check the cookie value.
+A credential for Apache OIDC can be found in a "mod_auth_openidc_session" cookie.
+Web browser's js-console may be used to obtain the cookie value.

 ### test_api.py